anthonyrisinger/cga/6/cga+02.md

 | Lie Theory | $e^{-tX}Ye^{tX}$ | Adjoint action | Flow conjugation |
 | Computer Graphics | $R^T\mathbf{v}R$ | Rotation (as quaternion) | Quaternion conjugation |

-The ubiquity of this pattern across seemingly unrelated fields cannot be accidental.
-When the same mathematical structure appears in quantum mechanics, relativity, computer graphics, and abstract algebra, we're witnessing something fundamental.
-The versor mechanism—this sandwich structure—is apparently the universe's preferred way of encoding how things transform.
-It preserves essential relationships while changing representation, suggesting it captures something deep about the nature of transformation itself.
+These patterns appear across different fields, each developed for specific purposes.
+In each case, the sandwich structure serves the particular needs of that domain—preserving inner products in quantum mechanics, maintaining group structure in abstract algebra, or efficiently composing rotations in computer graphics.
+While these similarities are mathematically interesting, each field has good reasons for its particular formulation, and these traditional forms often remain most appropriate for their specific applications.

 #### Computational Implications

-Understanding reflection as fundamental doesn't just provide theoretical insight—it transforms practical computation:
+Understanding reflection as a fundamental operation offers both advantages and tradeoffs in practical computation:

 **Table 7: Computational Reflection Primitives**